Looking for your flat?

 A guarantor may be requested if your salary was slightly lower or if you obtain a low credit score.
 If a guarantor is requested they would be referenced in the same manner as a tenant.
 The guarantor would be liable for the rent on the property and be subject to the same responsibilities as the tenant in relation to the tenancy agreement.
 No additional administration fee will be required by Letslet if a guarantor is required but referencing the guarantor may require additional fee by referencing agent.

 What funds will I require to move into a property?

-We will need to be in receipt of cleared funds for the first month’s rent and deposit and the administration fee.
-The rent and deposit payment should be paid at our office or via a bank transfer with your names and/or property details as reference.
+We will need to be in receipt of cleared funds for the first month’s rent and deposit.
+The rent and deposit payment should be paid at our office or via a bank transfer with your property details as reference.
 You will be able to refer to instructions on how to make these payments in your tenant application form.

 What will the deposit be?

 Our deposit requirement is usually a month’s rent plus £200.
 For example, if your rent is £700 per calendar month then the deposit required would be £900.
 We may ask for an increased deposit in certain circumstances, you will be advised if you fall within this category.

 When do I have to pay the deposit?

 Tenant has to pay a deposit before they move in, but Not later than the Date of Entry.